Routing Design Rule Types Available for PCB Layout in Altium Designer

 Rule Application

-Online DRC, Batch DRC, during autorouting, during interactive routing.
+Online DRC, Batch DRC, during autorouting, and during interactive routing.

 When the mode of the rule is set to Min/Max preferred, the following considerations apply: